Characterising the infinite volume scaling limit of gradient models with non-convex energy: Renormalisation group analysis of the vector field setting

 is immediate.
 We then expand the perturbative integrand with the help of the $\R^d\to\R$ function

 to obtain the vector field form of the partition function:

 Since the pre-factors are explicitly computable, the main object of interest is the integral in \eqref{E:ZNuKgrad}.
-Allowing for a more general class of perturbation functionals in place of $\prod_X\mathcal{K}_{u,\beta,V}$, our analysis thus focuses on deriving a renormalisation group representation of integrals of the type
+The analysis in \cite{ABKM} considers abstract perturbation functionals and then makes the connection with the potential $V$ in a separate step.
+In the same spirit, our approach thus focuses on deriving a renormalisation group representation of integrals of the type

 for $C^{r_0}(\R^d)$ functions $\Kcal$ such that the norm

 is finite for some parameter $\zeta\in (0,1)$.